 There are a number of storage solutions for sheds on the market these days and you can even create your own if you are handy with a hammer – presuming you can find it of course!

 Metal storage racks are suitable for garden sheds.
 They often incorporate shelving and hooks with baskets and can be bought in a modular fashion allowing you to build up the required amount.
 They can be used for hanging garden tools and keeping items such as bottles and other smaller bits and pieces.

-On higher shelves you should place items which are poisonous or dangerous to children.
+On higher shelves, you should place items that are poisonous or dangerous to children.
 It is possible to buy lockable boxes or cabinets for extra peace of mind.
 You could also store anything which is especially valuable in a cabinet like this and keep a padlock on it.

 If you have a number of tools and want to keep plenty of accessories such as nails and screws on hand at all times, then you might want to invest in a tool cabinet.
 These come with a number of drawers and shelves and are often on wheels.
 They can then be taken to any part of the house or garden you are working on.
 It is the equivalent of taking the garden shed with you.

-Bicycles are another bulky item which often end up in the shed.
+Bicycles are another bulky item that often ends up in the shed.
 They can take up lots of space on the floor and often fall over or get in the way.
 The best thing to do is to attach a bike stand to the wall and hook the bikes onto it.
 Many of these racks will hold two bikes and even have a shelf for cycle helmets and locks.
-The best sort are the ones which fold away when not in use.
+The best sort is the ones which fold away when not in use.

-With a little imagination your shed can become a pristine and organised haven.
-Just don't let the kids in!
+With a little imagination, your shed can become a pristine and organized haven.
+Just don’t let the kids in!